Roxie-32/laravel-notifications/README.md

     }
 ```

-### Set up the Deposit model and Migration
+### Set up the Deposit Model and Migration

-First, create the model and database migration simultaneously, by running the command below:
+First, create the model and database migration simultaneously by running the command below:

 ```bash
     php artisan make:model Deposit -m